-Are you getting ready to sell a Metro Atlanta house?
+Are you getting ready to sell a Marietta house?
 Before you list it, learn about the different ways you are able to sell it.
-In our latest post, we explore your options and lay out the simple steps to sell your house in Metro Atlanta.
+In our latest post, we explore your options and lay out the simple steps to sell your house in Marietta.

-When it comes time to sell your home in Metro Atlanta, there are two common options you can choose from.
+When it comes time to sell your home in Marietta, there are two common options you can choose from.
 The first would be selling your house directly to a buyer.
 The second would be hiring an agent to handle things for you.
 Each solution has its pros and cons.
 What works for one house, may not work for another.
-Think about what each method will mean for you before selling your house in Metro Atlanta!
+Think about what each method will mean for you before selling your house in Marietta!

 Selling Your House Directly: